 IEEE ICRC 2017 was held 8-9 November 2017 in Washington, DC

-ICRC 2017 is part of the Rebooting Computing week which begins with a meeting of the International Roadmap for Devices and Systems (IRDS, Nov.
+ICRC 2017 was part of the Rebooting Computing week which began with a meeting of the International Roadmap for Devices and Systems (IRDS, Nov.
 6-7), then ICRC 2017 (Nov.
-8-9), and ends with the first Industry Summit on the Future of Computing (Nov.
+8-9), and ended with the first Industry Summit on the Future of Computing (Nov.
 10).
 These were held at the Ritz Carlton Hotel in Tysons Corner, Virginia.

-The goal of the 2nd IEEE International Conference on Rebooting Computing is to discover and foster novel methodologies to reinvent computing technology, including new materials and physics, devices and circuits, system and network architectures, and algorithms and software.
-The conference seeks input from a broad technical community, with emphasis on all aspects of the computing stack.
+The goal of the 2nd IEEE International Conference on Rebooting Computing was to discover and foster novel methodologies to reinvent computing technology, including new materials and physics, devices and circuits, system and network architectures, and algorithms and software.